aex90832/DexAI/README.md

 Your model server must **parse tool calls out of the model's output and return them as structured JSON**.
 A model that "supports function calling" in principle will still fail if the server wasn't launched with the right parser.
+I have been using a special Qwen3.8-Flash-Next deployment based on this (https://huggingface.co/tcclaviger/Qwen3.8-Flash-Next-MXFP4-FP8-GPTQ) but any tool calling capable model should work.
+I also tried the the 27B model.
+It worked, but is more likely to diverge from the truth and "story tell."

 The failure mode is quiet: the model answers your Pokémon question from its own memory, never calls a tool, and sounds perfectly confident.
 Section 3.6 catches this